cloudblog004/fantasticfoodies/content/en/posts/1856-recipe-of-homemade-cheesy-chicken-alfredo-stuffed-shells.md

 - "Cook shells until soft"
 - "Line pan with shells."
 - "Fill shells with chicken/broccoli mixture"
-- "Add cheese &amp; Alfredo to top."
+- "Add cheese & Alfredo to top."
 - "Put in oven on 350 for 15 min or until cheese is melted"
 - "Ready to serve and ENJOY!"
 categories: